About Beth's Bees

 It all started when...

-My name is Beth Conrey and I am the owner of Bee Squared Apiaries, a small beekeeping operation located in Berthoud, CO.
-I have 125 hives in various locations in Weld, Larimer and Boulder counties.
+My name is Beth Conrey, and I’m the owner of Bee Squared Apiaries, a small beekeeping operation based in Berthoud, Colorado.
+I care for 125 hives across Weld, Larimer, and Boulder counties.

-I began beekeeping some 20 years ago after reading a series of newspaper columns on beekeeping by my friend, Tom Theobald.
-I have always been a bit “buggy”.
-I collected insects as a 4H project in both Maryland and New Mexico and my collection still hangs in my front hallway.
-Tom’s articles inspired me to take a beekeeping class and the rest, as they say, is history.
+I began beekeeping over 20 years ago after reading a series of newspaper columns written by my friend, Tom Theobald.
+I’ve always been a little “buggy”—I even collected insects as a 4-H project while growing up in Maryland and New Mexico.
+That collection still hangs in my hallway today.
+Tom’s words inspired me to take a beekeeping class, and from that moment on, I was hooked.

 Support Some Great Non-Profits